8 Hatch Reefer

 In 1936-7 that the Canadian National and Canadian Pacific built twelve experimental cars to various designs utilizing overhead ice bunkers.
 Rather than drawing inspiration from past design concepts in North American railroading, the Canadian engineers instead traveled to South Africa and Hungary to study the overhead bunker reefers used by their railroads.

 Although a deemed a success by the Canadian railroads, other North American railroads did not follow suit.
-Ironically, this appears to be in part due to their efficiency.
+The traditional thinking as to why this was the case is in part due to their efficiency.
 Reefers were primarily owned and operated by private car lines and not the railroads.
 These lines were paid based on mileage, and not the weight of goods carried.
 Thus, more efficient reefers that could carry more goods reduced the number of cars needed and the corresponding revenue.

 There are minor differences between the designs built by the two roads and, as with all designs built over a number of years, new technologies and features were incorporated.